AndyDavo/Financial-Models/GEN/Readme.txt

 You then upload this to SQRL you made some changes in SQRL including to the dashbboard files.

-You export teh spreadsheet back out to GEN-SQR so you can do some more work on them model
+You export the spreadsheet back out to GEN-SQR so you can do some more work on them model

 Unfortuntaely there is a defect in SQRL which means it strips out the .obx meta data when you export, which means you can't update in OpenBox.